1. Academic Validation

 Abstract

 Phospholipase D (PLD) is an essential Enzyme responsible for the production of the lipid second messenger phosphatidic acid.
 Phosphatidic acid participates in both G protein-coupled receptor and receptor tyrosine kinase signal transduction networks.
 The lack of potent and isoform-selective inhibitors has limited progress in defining the cellular roles of PLD.
 We used a diversity-oriented synthetic approach and developed a library of PLD inhibitors with considerable pharmacological characterization.
 Here we report the rigorous evaluation of that library, which contains highly potent inhibitors, including the first isoform-selective PLD inhibitors.
 Specific members of this series inhibit isoforms with >100-fold selectivity both in vitro and in cells.
-A subset of inhibitors was shown to block invasiveness in metastatic Breast Cancer Models.
+A subset of inhibitors was shown to block invasiveness in metastatic breast Cancer models.
 These findings demonstrate the power of diversity-oriented synthesis combined with biochemical assays and mass spectrometric lipid profiling of cellular responses to develop the first isoform-selective PLD inhibitors--a new class of antimetastatic agents.

 Figures